timetravelCat/nested-shaper/README.md

 - **nested-shaper** can not initialized with a moving start trajectory point.

-- Delta time must be same, when shaping trajectory by convolute method.
+- Delta time must be same, during entire shaping process

+- Maximum supported derivate order : 9 (See [central_finite_difference_coefficients.hpp](include/nested-shaper/metrics/central_finite_difference_coefficients.hpp))

 # License
 This project is licensed under the [BSD-3-Clause](https://opensource.org/license/bsd-3-clause) - see the